Psalm of Mystery

-We have been laying a foundation to understand the Kingdom of God being established on earth.
-Recall when the disciples asked Jesus, “Lord, will you at this time restore the kingdom to Israel?”
+You might recall when the disciples asked Jesus, “Lord, will you at this time restore the kingdom to Israel?”
 He said to them, “It is not for you to know times or seasons that the Father has fixed by his own authority (Acts 1:6-7).
-In other words, despite national Israel having just rejected his messianic claims, his ministry and they put him to death, he did not reject their claims to the Kingdom of God.
+In other words, despite national Israel having just executed him, rejecting his ministry and messianic claims, he did not reject their claim to the Kingdom of God.
 He just did not answer the question.

-The LORD says to my Lord: “Sit at my right hand, until I make your enemies your footstool.”
 The LORD sends forth from Zion your mighty scepter.
 Rule in the midst of your enemies!
 Your people will offer themselves freely on the day of your power, in holy garments; from the womb of the morning, the dew of your youth will be yours.
 The LORD has sworn and will not change his mind, “You are a priest forever after the order of Melchizedek.”
-The Lord is at your right hand; he will shatter kings on the day of his wrath.
-He will execute judgment among the nations, filling them with corpses; he will shatter chiefs over the wide earth.
-He will drink from the brook by the way; therefore, he will lift up his head.

 Psalm 110